fhnw-hpc/fs24-mc1/README.md

       * Describe the Docker setup of your application.

 #### Bonus 1
-Use a more efficient serializers/deserializers than JSON for the messages.
+Use more efficient serializers/deserializers than JSON for the messages.

 ### Part 2: Performance Analysis and Evaluation of Kafka